enlight/klawr/README.md

 ================
 A set of Unreal Engine 4 plugins that will allow users to write game-play code in C# (and eventually other CLI languages such as F#), in game projects targeting the Windows platform.
-If you're looking for a cross-platform alternative Xamarin has developed a [plugin](https://mono-ue.github.io/) that provides Mono integration, however a commercial Mono license is not cheap.
+If you're looking for a cross-platform alternative Xamarin has developed a [plugin](https://mono-ue.github.io/) that provides Mono integration, however a commercial Mono license is not cheap, and it doesn't work in newer UE versions.
 The primary aim of this project is to make it possible to do anything that can currently be done in Blueprints in C# scripts, in order to eliminate the need for complex Blueprint spaghetti.

 The current development focus is on script components (see UKlawrScriptComponent), these are actor components whose functionality is implemented in a C# class.
-The C# class attached to a script component can access any Blueprint accessible property or function exposed by the actor it is attached to or any of its sibling components (this is still limited at present).
+The C# class attached to a script component can access any Blueprint accessible property or function exposed by the actor it is attached to or any of its sibling components (this is still limited at present since only a subset of all the possible property types is supported).
 Eventually the properties and methods defined in a C# script component will also be exposed to Blueprints.

 Some time was also spent developing script objects, which allow for "subclassing" in C# of almost any UObject-derived class, actors included, but that's currently on the back-burner.

 NOTE: This project is still highly experimental, and not very useful (though it's getting there).